-- 1) I am a Senior Associate of Behre Dolbear & Company (USA), Inc. 6430 South Fiddlers Green Circle, Suite 250, Greenwood Village, Colorado 80112. - I am a graduate of Texas Western College with a Bachelor of Science in the Sciences, 1964 and the University of Colorado at Denver with a Master of Business Administration, 1991. - 3) I am certified as Profession Geologist #10903 by the American Institute of Professional Geologists. - 4) I have worked as a geologist and a mineral property evaluator.
-My relevant experience for the purpose of the Technical Report is: - Project Manager for resource evaluation for possible acquisitions or joint ventures of: - Akdala and South Inkai Kazakhstan uranium deposits for a confidential client - BHP Billiton Ambrosia Lake uranium holdings - Strathmore Ambrosia Lake uranium holding for a confidential client - Uranium Resources, Inc Grants mineral belt uranium holdings - Project Manager for Due Diligence for debt issuance by the Wyoming Business Council for two Wyoming uranium ISR projects - Principal Investigator for resource evaluation for possible acquisitions or joint ventures of: - Homestake Mining Company Ambrosia Lake uranium holdings for Conoco - Bokum Corp.
-New Mexico uranium holdings for Conoco - Susquehanna Western Inc. south Texas uranium holdings for Conoco - Florence Arizona copper deposit for Conoco - Pathfinder Mines Wyoming uranium holdings for Cogema - Milwaukee Railroad northwestern USA minerals for ITT Rayonier - Kemmerer Coal Wyoming coal for Marathon Oil Company - I have read the definition of "Qualified Person" as set out in National Instrument (NI) 43-101 and certify that by reason of my education, affiliation with a professional association (as defined in NI 43-101) and past relevant work experience, I fulfill the requirements to be a "qualified person" for the purposes of NI 43-101. - I am responsible for the preparation of all Sections except Section 14.0 of the "Technical Report on Resources of the Reno Creek ISR Project, Campbell County, Wyoming USA" dated July 31, 2016 - 7) I visited the site June 19, 2012, July 27, 2012, May 19, 2016, and June 7, 2016, - 8) I have had prior involvement with portions of the property that is the subject of the Technical Report as a principal investigator for Rio Algom Mining Corporation's due diligence prior to acquiring portions of the Project in the late 1990s.
-I also was Project Manager for the preparation of the "Technical Report on Resources of the Reno Creek ISR Project, Campbell County, Wyoming USA" dated November 30, 2012. - 9) To the best of my knowledge, information, and belief, my section of Technical Report contains all scientific and technical information that is required to be disclosed to make the report not misleading. - 10) I am independent of AUC LLC as set out in Section 1.4 of National Instrument 43-101. - I have read National Instrument 43-101F1, and the Technical Report has been prepared in compliance with National Instrument 43-101 and Form 43-101F1.
+- I am a Senior Associate of Behre Dolbear & Company (USA), Inc. 4255 South Buckley Road, Aurora, Colorado 80013 - I am a graduate of Texas Western College with a Bachelor of Science in the Sciences, 1964 and the University of Colorado at Denver with a Master of Business Administration, 1991. - 3) I am certified as Profession Geologist #10903 by the American Institute of Professional Geologists. - 4) I have worked as a geologist and a mineral property evaluator.
+My relevant experience for the purpose of the Technical Report is: - Project Manager for resource evaluation for possible acquisitions or joint ventures of: - Akdala and South Inkai Kazakhstan uranium deposits for a confidential client - BHP Billiton Ambrosia Lake uranium holdings - Strathmore Ambrosia Lake uranium holding for a confidential client - Uranium Resources, Inc Grants mineral belt uranium holdings - Project Manager for Due Diligence for debt issuance by the Wyoming Business Council for two Wyoming uranium ISR projects. - Principal Investigator for resource evaluation for possible acquisitions or joint ventures of: - Homestake Mining Company Ambrosia Lake uranium holdings for Conoco - Bokum Corp.
+New Mexico uranium holdings for Conoco - Susquehanna Western Inc. south Texas uranium holdings for Conoco - Florence Arizona copper deposit for Conoco - Pathfinder Mines Wyoming uranium holdings for Cogema - Milwaukee Railroad northwestern USA minerals for ITT Rayonier - Kemmerer Coal Wyoming coal for Marathon Oil Company - I have read the definition of "Qualified Person" as set out in National Instrument (NI) 43-101 and certify that by reason of my education, affiliation with a professional association (as defined in NI 43-101) and past relevant work experience, I fulfill the requirements to be a "qualified person" for the purposes of NI 43-101. - I am responsible for the preparation of all Sections except Section 14.0 of the "Technical Report and Audit on Resources of the Reno Creek ISR Project, Campbell County, Wyoming USA" dated 31 December 2018. - 7) I visited the site June 19, 2012, July 27, 2012, May 19, 2016, June 7, 2016, and October 10, 2018. - I have had prior involvement with portions of the property that is the subject of the Technical Report as a principal investigator for Rio Algom Mining Corporation's due diligence prior to acquiring portions of the Project in the late 1990s.
+I was Project Manager for valuation of the 'Uranrez Acquisition' discussed in this report.
+I also was Project Manager for the preparation of the "Technical Report on Resources of the Reno Creek ISR Project, Campbell County, Wyoming USA" dated November 30, 2012 and a similar report dated July 31, 2016. - 9) To the best of my knowledge, information, and belief, my section of Technical Report contains all scientific and technical information that is required to be disclosed to make the report not misleading. - 10) I am independent of AUC LLC as set out in Section 1.4 of National Instrument 43-101. - I have read National Instrument 43-101F1, and the Technical Report has been prepared in compliance with National Instrument 43-101 and Form 43-101F1.

-I consent to the filing of this Technical Report with any stock exchange and other regulatory authority and any publication by them, including electronic publication in the public company files on their websites accessible by the public.
+12) I consent to the filing of this Technical Report with any stock exchange and other regulatory authority and any publication by them, including electronic publication in the public company files on their websites accessible by the public.